akhu95/akhu95/README.md

 ### 💡 About Me
 Driven by data, guided by logic, and fueled by curiosity.
 I specialize in **transforming raw data into business intelligence** through automation, analytics, and modern AI.
-With 6+ years in business finance operations and a strong academic foundation in Data Science (PGP – UT Austin | Great Learning),
+With 5+ years in business finance operations and a strong academic foundation in Data Science (PGP Data Science and Business Analytics– UT Austin ),
 I help organizations **translate data into strategic actions**.

 - 🎯 **Expertise:** Business Analytics | Machine Learning | Generative AI with RAG